-Szomolya is not a place one can say they find themselves often.
-Or ever for that matter.
-But if you do happen to find yourself in this beautiful land outside of Eger take pleasure in the fact that you have stumbled upon one of the great hidden gems of the wine world.
+Szomolya is not a place one can say they find themselves often, or ever for that matter.
+But if you do happen to find yourself in this beautiful land outside of Eger, take pleasure in the fact that you have stumbled upon one of the great hidden gems of the wine world.
 Here you will find Hegyi-Kaló.
 Don’t look for a showpiece winery, or even a sign: you won’t find one, this is a home.
-The Kaló family makes its one of a kind wines in their modest cellar hand carved out of the hillside behind their house.
+The Kaló family makes its one-of-a-kind wines in their modest cellar hand carved out of the hillside behind their house.